axonops/axonops-workbench/README.md

 See the `packages.json` for other build options.

-### Tidying up between beta release installs
+### Tidying up between development release installs

-The current builds are still in development and are not necessarily backwards compatible, so do this before taking a new beta release
+The development builds and are not necessarily backwards compatible, so you may need to tidy up the keychain (see below).

 #### Linux and macOS: